 We measure compensation cost for all stock-based awards at fair value on date of grant and recognize compensation over the service period for awards expected to vest.
-The fair value of our stock options is determined using the Black-Scholes valuation model, which requires the input of highly subjective assumptions.
+The fair value of our stock options is determined using the Black-Scholes valuation model, which requires the input of subjective assumptions.
 These assumptions include estimating the length of time employees will retain their vested stock options before exercising them (the "expected term"), the estimated volatility of our common stock price over the expected term and the number of options that will ultimately not complete their vesting requirements ("forfeitures").
 Changes in these subjective assumptions can materially affect the estimate of fair value of stock-based compensation and, consequently, the related amount recognized as an expense on the consolidated statements of operations.
 As required under the accounting rules, we review our valuation assumptions at each grant date and, as a result, we are likely to change our valuation assumptions used to value employee stock-based awards granted in future periods.
 The values derived from using the Black-Scholes model are recognized as expense over the service period, net of estimated forfeitures.
 Actual results, and future changes in estimates, may differ substantially from these current estimates.
 For performance-based awards, no compensation expense is recognized until the performance targets are deemed probable.
-At January 31, 2015, with the exception of \$158,000 of stock compensation expense related to the pro-rata vesting of performance targets are not deemed probable.
-For fiscal 2014, 2013 and 2012, we recognized total compensation expense of \$3.0 million, \$1.9 million and \$0.8 million, respectively.
+At January 30, 2016, we have not recognized any expense on our outstanding performance-based awards under the Company's 2013-2016 LTIP because the performance targets are not deemed probable.
+For fiscal 2015, 2014 and 2013, we recognized total compensation expense of \$2.2 million, \$3.0 million and \$1.9 million, respectively.